 Our product candidates may be administered in combination with drugs of other pharmaceutical companies as one regimen.
-In addition, we plan to use third-party drugs in our development and clinical trials as controls for our studies, such as our current plans to conduct Phase 2 clinical trials of ALX148 in combination with pembrolizumab for HNSCC and trastuzumab for gastric/GEJ carcinoma.
+In addition, we currently use, and plan to use in the future, third-party drugs in our development and clinical trials as controls for our studies, such as conducting Phase 2 clinical trials of evorpacept in combination with pembrolizumab for HNSCC and trastuzumab for gastric/GEJ carcinoma.
 As a result, both the results of our clinical trials and the sales of our drugs may be affected by the availability of these third-party drugs.
-For instance, we entered into clinical trial collaboration and supply agreements with Merck and Zymeworks, pursuant to which Merck and Zymeworks will supply doses of pembrolizumab and zanidatamab, respectively, for use in certain of our clinical trials.
-If these agreements are terminated before our trials are completed, we may need to find another source of pembrolizumab or zanidatamab in order to continue our trial.
+For instance, we entered into clinical trial collaboration and supply agreements with Merck, Eli Lilly and Zymeworks, pursuant to which our collaboration counterparties will supply doses of pembrolizumab, ramucirumab, and zanidatamab, respectively, for use in certain of our clinical trials.
+If the agreements with Merck and Eli Lilly are terminated before our trials are completed, we may need to find another source of pembrolizumab and ramucirumab, respectively, in order to continue our trial.
+Zanidatamab is not approved for commercial use by the FDA or any comparable regulatory authority, and as a result, no alternative source of zanidatamab exists.
+As such, if the agreement with Zymeworks is terminated before our trials are completed, our ability to continue our trials would be limited.